1) Let's begin with the usual question. Can you introduce yourself (name, job, passion...)?

 Writing tunes was one of my favourite pastimes.
 I wrote some fantastic modules using Audiosculpture (I preferred this program because it made better use of the STE sound chip).
 My music was very Techno-orientated.
 I did have a digi-chip tracker but I could not get used to it so I left it alone.

-10) When did you stop to compose tunes for ST compilations?
+10) When did you stop composing tunes for ST compilations?

 Not really sure.
 My music compositions were not always released on menus.
 "Mrs Walker" was the most innovative song that I wrote (does anyone have this???).